We have a series of the questions we are often asked of us. We have added them here with the answer to help everybody.

 Should I still attend your workshops if I don’t yet have a fully formed activity or project idea?

-YES.
-Our workshops, delivered by NDS, will be useful for you and your organisation right now, whether you have fully-formed ideas or the start of one.
+All our workshops will be useful for you and your organisation right now, whether you have fully-formed ideas or the start of one.
 These workshops have been created to support you through the journey from idea development through to preparing your application.

 Do I need to be a registered NDIS Provider to attend these workshops?